 Mercy Mountain Series

 When the road you’re on turns rocky you could end up nestled in the foothills above Ashnee Valley, Colorado near the Mercy Mountain Lodge.
 Owned by the Mannis family, the dilapidated resort is in need of tender loving care.
 So are the lives of the women who arrive there.
-Each woman brings her unique charms and strength influencing the evolution of the lodge over time and a blossoming of romances with three generations of Mannis men.
+Each woman brings her unique charms and strength influencing the evolution of the lodge over time and a blossoming of romances through the generations of Mercy Mountain.

 A little east coast meets western.
 A little big city meets small town.
 A whole lot of resilience, new beginnings and lasting love

-Dragonfly Dance is the introductory novella to the next three novels in the new series, Mercy Mountain.
+Dragonfly Dance is the introductory novella to the Mercy Mountain series.

 Some things are worth the wait…